ipaintcode/Coda-2-Themes/README.md

 #Coda 2 Themes | TextMate like theme ports.
  I'm not the creator or originator of the original themes, I'm just porting over more common themes from TextMate to give Coda 2 users more flavor of themes.

-Justin Hileman has a nice collection of ported themes not include in my pack (no need for dublication):  [More Code 2 themes](http://justinhileman.info/coda-colors/).
+Justin Hileman has a nice collection of ported themes not include in my pack (no need for dublication):  [Justin's Coda 2 themes](http://justinhileman.info/coda-colors/).

 ##Version 0.1
 (themes included in 0.1)